thales-markets/thales-improvement-proposals/TIPs/TIP-28.md

 ### Thales Oracle Council
 Thales Oracle Council is described in TIP-35 https://github.com/thales-markets/thales-improvement-proposals/blob/main/TIPs/TIP-35.md.

-### Duties of Oracle Council

 ### Market Creation

 Anyone can create a market.
 When creating a market, the creator has to put up a bond of 100 sUSD.
 With this bond the creators commits to have created a market adhering to the guidelines and to submit a request to resolve a market no longer than 24h after the market is theoretically resolvable.

 When creating a market the following parameters have to be provided:
 - Market question (String up to 200 characters)
-- Market data sources (String up to 200 characters, can basically be a url linking to a page that will show the result on maturity)
+- Market data sources (URL)
 - An array of positions participants can assume (up to 8 positions supported of type String)
 - End of positioning phase (timestamp - minimum 8 hours for positioning)
 - Type:
-          - `Fixed Ticket` (same ticket price for anyone, min 10 sUSD), needs amount to be specified
+          - `Fixed Ticket` (same ticket price for anyone, min 10 sUSD, max 1000 sUSD), needs amount to be specified
-          - `Open Bid`  (min 10 sUSD)
+          - `Open Bid`  (min 10 sUSD, max 1000 sUSD)
           - Placeholder for more types that will be in additional TIPs
 - Creator's initial amount and position (creator has to put up at least the minimum 10 sUSD into a single position)
 - Withdrawals allowed (if allowed can be made only up to 8h before positioning ends)
-- An array of up to 5 tags from the available list of tags.
-Tags will be used by dapps for easier market discovery.
+- An array of at least 1 and up to 5 tags from the available list of tags.
+Tags will be used by dapps for easier market discovery and ensuring users pick topics supported by Oracle Council.

 The list of available tags is managed by Oracle Council.
 Examples are: Sports, Politics, Football, NBA, Esports, DeFi, Crypto...